 Your video title has to help with the clicks and viewer retention.

-Best practice: start with the script for Thumbnail and Titles before starting the actual script for the video.
+Best practice: start with the script for Thumbnails and Titles before starting the actual script for the video.

 The title must have a “Hook” to build curiosity and be emotionally compelling.
 Preferably use your main keyword at the beginning.
 Ensure that the hook is related to the title and the Thumbnail, and the title complements the video and does NOT repeat the video title.